the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-comms.md

 This is important for both speakers who are presenting about their lived experience and for speakers presenting on a topic not related to their lived experience but are considered people with lived experience.

 Ask your speakers if they require any support or accommodations and ensure that these are met to their satisfaction so that they are able to deliver their session effectively.
-> For more information about accomodations and acessibility support, please refer to the Guide for Accessibility.

 Additionally, if your event is supporting a speaker or facilitator with lived experience, consider asking how they wish to be identified in relation to their expertise and experience.
 For example, many autistic people, and the autistic community as a collective, have expressed a preference for using "Identify-first" language which places the disability first in the description.